riverbed/Riverbed-Community-Toolkit/201-instrument-java-spring-demo-app/README.md

 # 201-instrument-java-spring-demo-app

-This cookbook helps to setup Java microservices application with the Aternity Java APM Agent.
+This cookbook shows how to setup Aternity Java APM agent auto-instrumentation on a Java app.

-The sample app is the famous Java Community application called [Spring PetClinic Microservices](https://github.com/spring-petclinic/spring-petclinic-microservices).
-Composed of multiple services that run in containers, like Config, Discovery Server, Customers, Vets, Visits and API, it uses [ZipKin](https://zipkin.io/) instrumentation to export some application telemetry (traces for the service calls).
-The [Aternity APM OpenTelemetry collector](https://hub.docker.com/r/aternity/apm-collector) is integrated in the architecture, it also runs in a container, taking the role of the Tracing Server to collect and store the telemetry in the Aternity APM backend (SaaS).
+The demo app is the famous Java Community application called [Spring PetClinic Microservices](https://github.com/spring-petclinic/spring-petclinic-microservices), we also use to app in [Cookbook 102](../102-opentelemetry-spring-demo-app).
+The app is composed of multiple services that run in containers, like Config, Discovery Server, Customers, Vets, Visits and API.

+Here, the [Aternity APM](https://www.aternity.com/apm) agent is injected in each service, enabling automatic instrumentation and performance monitoring.

 ## Prerequisites